crawls through the deep leaf litter

 - Main Threats

 - Habitat loss from forest clearance and removal of dead wood.
 Forest thinning which reduces humidity and dries out leaf litter.
-Predation from rats, pigs and introduced birds which turn over logs and stones.
+Predation from rats, pigs and introduced birds which turn over logs.

 - Population